Pregnant and studying abroad where abortion is not legal

 Figuring out how to pay for medical services while abroad can feel overwhelming.
 Speaking with a trusted friend or your trip leader can help you sort through the financial considerations, including assessing who might be able to lend some financial assistance.
 In the meantime, connect with friends at home for emotional and financial support if needed.
 Even though it may be difficult to bring up your pregnancy worries or abortion concerns, a trusted friend can provide reassurance to help you through this tough time.
 Consider splurging on a calling card, or if you have internet access you can get in touch with friends via email, instant messenger, or video chat.

 If you are not comfortable speaking with your in-country trip leader, it may be worth contacting the study abroad coordinator at your home institution for guidance.
-If you're a student at Columbia College, you can contact the Study Abroad office.
-Students in other Columbia programs or universities may want to contact the academic advisor who helped you coordinate the trip, personal insurance provider, or your university's study abroad office for medical advice.
+You may want to contact the academic advisor who helped you coordinate the trip, personal insurance provider, or your university's study abroad office for medical advice.

 Studying abroad can be exciting, but scary when you're faced with a stressful situation in an unfamiliar environment.
 Even though you're far from home, you don't have to confront your pregnancy concerns alone.